24/7 Emergency HVAC Service in Tulsa

 What Happens When You Call After Hours

-He'll ask you a few questions — what the system is doing, outdoor temp, how long it's been out — and give you an honest arrival window.
+He'll ask a few questions: what the system is doing, outdoor temp, how long it's been out.
+Then he'll give you an honest arrival window.
 If there's a simple fix you can check yourself before he arrives (breaker, thermostat, drain float switch), he'll tell you.
 Sometimes that saves you a service call.
 When it doesn't, he'll be there.

 The Calls We Get at 2 AM in Tulsa